cal-itp/data-infra/docs/analytics_new_analysts/spatial-analysis-intermediate.md

 Then, extract our X, Y components.
 Put lat, lon into a Shapely object as demonstrated [in the prior section.](#create-geometry-column-from-latitude-and-longitude-coordinates)

 ```
-# Make sure only numbers, not parantheses, are captured.
+# Make sure only numbers, not parentheses, are captured.
 Cast it as float.

 # 0 corresponds to the portion before the comma.
 [1:] means starting from
-# the 2nd character, right after the opening paranthesis, to the comma.
+# the 2nd character, right after the opening parenthesis, to the comma.
 df['lat'] = new[0].str[1:].astype(float)

 # 1 corresponds to the portion after the comma. [:-1] means starting from
 # right after the comma to the 2nd to last character from the end, which
-# is right before the closing paranthesis.
+# is right before the closing parenthesis.
 df['lon'] = new[1].str[:-1].astype(float)
 ```